Christchurch Art Gallery Competition

 We current tenants of this place drift complacently through life, seeing only ‘the now’, our efforts primarily about decorating the surface of things; so our architectural ‘intervention’ resolved into fractured uneasy sentinel forms surrounding and casting their slowly moving shadows across a serene (but perhaps not permanently so) pool of water overlaying the epicenter of the construction.
 We wanted to hint at the potential for raw shock that both place and art can evoke, when the lace curtains of our complacency are unexpectedly whipped aside.

-Our images are not at all polished by today’s rendering standards, but we had a lot of fun, compressed into an insanely short time frame.
+Our rendered images are not at all polished by today’s rendering standards, but we had a lot of fun, compressed into an insanely short time frame.